Context · Social Media

 Discord is one of the largest social platforms for teens, with thousands of community servers on every topic, and it is powerful and mostly unmoderated and almost invisible to parents.

-Discord is organized into "servers" (communities) that anyone can create or join, and each has text and voice channels with its own rules, so some are small friend groups while others have thousands of members.
+Discord is organized into "servers" (communities) that anyone can create or join, and each has text and voice channels with its own rules, so when your kid says "I am on Discord", they could be in a tight friend group or in a 10,000-person room with strangers, and you do not know which.

-It feels like belonging, because teens join servers for games or creators or music or shared interests and they find like-minded people there, and voice chat feels intimate while text channels feel like a clubhouse.
+It feels like belonging.
+Teens join servers for games or creators or music or shared interests and they find like-minded people there, and voice chat feels intimate while text channels feel like a clubhouse.

 Each server is moderated by volunteers rather than by Discord itself, so some servers are safe and well-run while others contain explicit content, harassment, or radicalization pathways.